kennyhyun/linuxdev/README.md

 ## Setting up the Linuxdev environment

-:warning: Note for Windows users: The script will disable Hyper-v (WSL2).
+### ⚠ Note for Windows users
+The script will disable Hyper-v (WSL2) but you can still use docker cli

 ### Running scripts